Baker Hughes Company (BKR) Shares Rise Despite Market Challenges

 Piper Sandler gave a rating of “Overweight” to BKR, setting the target price at $43 in the report published on February 16th of the current year.

-Volatility was left at 2.57%, however, over the last 30 days, the volatility rate increased by 2.86%, as shares surge +1.70% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -9.05% lower at present.
+Volatility was left at 2.85%, however, over the last 30 days, the volatility rate increased by 3.38%, as shares sank -6.12% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -8.86% lower at present.

 Insider Trading